-James McNeish is a well-known novelist and biographer.
-He has received critical attention in New Zealand and overseas; many of his works have appeared in London and New York.
-His novels include Mackenzie (1970) and Lovelock, nominated for the 1986 Booker Prize.
-His non-fiction encompasses social history, memoir, a psychological study of a young chorister convicted of multiple murder, The Mask of Sanity: the Bain Murders (1997), and Dance of the Peacocks: New Zealanders in exile in the time of Hitler and Mao Tse-tung (2003) which has become a standard work in the literature of expatriatism.
-James McNeish has also written plays.
+Sir James McNeish was a well-known novelist, biographer and playwright.
+He received critical attention in New Zealand and overseas; many of his works have appeared in London and New York.
+His novels include Mackenzie (1970) and Lovelock (1986), nominated for the 1986 Booker Prize.
+His non-fiction encompasses social history, memoir, and psychological studies, in works such as The Mask of Sanity: the Bain Murders (1997), and Dance of the Peacocks: New Zealanders in Exile in the Time of Hitler and Mao Tse-tung (2003) which has become a standard work in the literature of expatriatism.

 Photo Credit: © Bruce Foster

 FROM THE oxford companion TO new zealand literature

 McNeish, James (1931– ), born in Auckland, is a novelist, playwright, journalist, broadcaster and biographer.

 He has travelled widely and his work reflects his knowledge of many lands.
 In 1958 he went to the UK as a deckhand on a Norwegian freighter.
 Travelling around Europe, he recorded folk music in twenty-one countries.
 He worked with Joan Littlewood in the Theatre Royal in the East End of London, and her spirit of socially committed drama left an impression not only on his plays but also on his novels.
 As a freelance journalist he also worked for the BBC, the Guardian and the Observer.
 In New Zealand, too, he has been a prolific writer for radio and newspapers.

 For four years he lived and worked with Danilo Dolci, a courageous non-violent opponent of the Mafia, sometimes called ‘the Gandhi of Sicily’.
 Out of this experience came Fire under the Ashes (1965), McNeish’s clear, remarkably objective biographical account of Dolci.